Flu protection is important when you don't want to miss out on life

 Flu symptoms are worse than a common cold1-3

-Flu symptoms are usually more intense than a cold and include a runny nose or sneezing, cough or sore throat, fever and chills, headache, body aches, vomiting and diarrhoea (which is more common in children).3
+Flu symptoms are usually more intense than a cold and include a runny nose, cough or sore throat, fever and chills, headache, body aches, tiredness, vomiting and diarrhoea (which is more common in children).3

 Calendar illustration showing up to 1 week